 Second Thought of the Day:

 “For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, because it is consecrated by the word of God and prayer.”
 (1st Timothy 4:4-5)

 Holiness does not depend on legal specifications, but on relationship with God.
-In prayer fellowship with God, gratefully acknowledging Him as invariable source, Christians hallow everything we touch.
+In prayerful fellowship with God, gratefully acknowledging Him as invariable source.
+Christians hallow everything we touch.

 Always remember, “The holiness of God is the absolute difference between God and man.”
 “Anything else called holy is so because of its association with God.”
 Before you even kneel down to pray to God, remember these two statements, for they place us in the appropriate status with God.
 He is God and we are not Him!
 Then, your prayers honor the relationship we have with Him, and our actions are based upon this relationship.
 Nothing we can ever do, earns our salvation, it is a free gift from God through His Son, Jesus Christ.